HOW FREE MEDICAL RECORDS HELP YOU WIN DISABILITY BENEFITS

 UTAH– A health care provider “may charge a reasonable fee to cover the health care provider costs” not to exceed $20 for locating the records, 50 cents per page for the first 40 pages and 30 cents per page for each additional page.
 Postage and sales tax may also be charged.

-NEVADA – NO COST to provide medical records for a Social Security Disability or SSI claim or appeal, if the request is accompanied by documentation of the claim or appeal.
+NEVADA – NO COST to provide medical records for a Social Security Disability or SSI claim or appeal, if the request is accompanied by documents that prove the claim or appeal.
 No administrative fee may be charged.

 CALIFORNIA – In California you can obtain one free copy of your records.
 One copy must be provided FREE OF CHARGE to individuals who appeal a denial of Medi-Cal, SSI or SSDI.
 This is true even if an attorney represents you and the attorney is not advancing the costs of your claim.